Enough

 So how does one fight the natural evolutionary pressure of constant desire?
 One of the most ancient and tested approaches is the buddhist path.
 Renounce all attachments and eliminate desire from your psychology to avoid suffering.
 While certainly a viable option, most of us are not willing to dedicate decades of our lives to meditation.

 A more modern approach I take looks something like this: I write down every single desire I currently have in my life.
 I try to be as granular as possible.
-Instead of “make more money,” I might write “grow my business until it is generating $10,000 a month in revenue.”
+Instead of “make more money”, I might write “grow my business until it is generating $10,000 a month in revenue.”
 The desires need to be achievable so they can be definitively crossed off at a point in time.
-Once I have listed every single desire I can think of, I keep only the 1-2 most important and delete the rest.
-The more I can delete the better—1 is optimal.
+Once I have listed every desire I can think of, I keep only the most important and delete the rest.
+The fewer the better—1 is optimal.

-I will allow myself to suffer in the pursuit of these 1-2 desires, but I try not to allow any other desires to occupy my mind.
-Once these goals/objectives/desires have been achieved, I check them off and move on to the next most important item on the list.
-This strategy is far from perfect, but it at least provides an attempt to better understand what drives my suffering.
+I will allow myself to suffer in the pursuit of whatever remains on the list, but I try not to allow any other desires to occupy my mind.
+Once they have been achieved, I check them off and move on to the next most important item.
+This strategy is far from perfect, but it at least gives me a framework for understanding what drives my suffering.

 It will be a lifelong struggle to fight the forces of evolution and accept what I already have.
-But ultimately, if I want to find some sort of peace in this lifetime, I have to determine what is enough, then get off the treadmill and enjoy my life for the beauty it already holds.
+But ultimately, if I want to find peace, I have to determine for myself what is enough, then get off the treadmill and enjoy life for the beauty it already holds.